Furkanzmc/zettelkasten.nvim/README.md

 needs.
 So, all the Lua API will be nicely designed so you can interface this plugin with others (e.g `Telescope.nvim`) or create your own workflow easily.

+Please also see `:help zettelkasten.nvim-101` and `:help zettelkasten-philosophy`.

 # Related Projects

 - [zk-nvim](https://github.com/mickael-menu/zk-nvim)